felipemadeiros/aws_cloudfrontDistLimitMonitor/README.md

 # Deploy
 ## Step 1:
-Create a ZIP file with lambda_function.py and upload to a Bucket S3
+Create a ZIP file with lambda_function.py and upload to a Bucket S3 that you have access

 ## Step 2:
-Create a CloudFormation stack to deploy all the services of this solution
+Create a CloudFormation stack to deploy all the services of the solution
 ```
 aws cloudformation create-stack --stack-name cloudFrontLimitsMonitor --template-body file://deploy.yaml --parameters file://params.json --capabilities CAPABILITY_IAM
 ```
-If necessary some chance use this command
+If necessary some chance, use command below
 ```
 aws cloudformation update-stack --stack-name cloudFrontLimitsMonitor --template-body file://deploy.yaml --parameters file://params.json --capabilities CAPABILITY_IAM
 ```